 Here are some tips about getting the right tent for you and your kids:

 - Choose something with a good sized living space.
 If you happen to have rainy weather you’ll want somewhere you can play and hang out that isn’t your bedroom.
+Keeping sleeping areas just for chilling and bedtime is a good tip to help kids sleep better while camping.

 - Choose from well known brands if possible.
 Yes they come at a higher price than the most basic tents out there, but they tend to be much better quality.
 Our very first tent was a basic non branded and it was awful!